Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Downstream Safety Improvement

-We use the same runtime monitoring approach as in Case Study 1.
-The monitor reasons over the scene, past trajectory, and known failure clusters to preemptively identify any potential failure.
-As evident in Fig.~\ref{fig:fallback}, due to the confined and cluttered nature of the indoor environment, the failure monitor can easily misinterpret static background elements with prior failure contexts, leading to a high false positive rate.
-To mitigate this, we introduce a simple temporal consistency rule: a failure is flagged only if it persists for three consecutive frames.
-This helps reduce conservativeness while preserving responsiveness.
-Refer Appendix~\ref{sec:cs2_monitor_appendix} for details.

-\paragraph{Baselines.} We compare against VLM-AD, where we adapt the prompt from \cite{semanticanomaly} by giving examples relevant to an indoor office environment in the prompt.
-We additionally compare against \textit{ENet-BC}, a vision-based runtime failure monitor based on EfficientNet-B0, trained on labeled collision data from the same environment \cite{chakraborty2024enhancing}.
-Note that, unlike our method and VLM-AD, ENet-BC requires environment-specific training and does not generalize to unseen layouts (details in Appendix \ref{sec:cs2_monitor_baseline}).

-\paragraph{Results.} On an in-distribution (IID) test set of 326 trajectories, our method outperforms all LLM-based baselines in F1 score (Table~\ref{tab:wayptnav_table}, Left).
-ENet-BC achieves similar performance to the proposed method, as expected given its environment-specific training.
+Prior work in LLM-based anomaly detection monitors system safety by flagging unusual behavior in the scene~\cite{semanticanomaly}.
+We investigate a complementary hypothesis: providing system-specific failure modes can improve monitoring by enabling reasoning over known vulnerabilities.

+We construct a runtime monitor that prompts a VLM with a history of observations and asks it to reason about potential safety violations.
+Crucially, we augment this prompt with the discovered failure modes, testing whether taxonomy-level context helps anticipate failures.

+\textbf{Baselines.} To contextualize performance, we compare against representative anomaly-detection and supervised classification approaches. \textit{LLM-Based Anomaly Detection (LLM-AD)} \cite{semanticanomaly} provides human-written anomalous and nominal examples to an LLM and asks it to detect anomalies from scene descriptions.
+We also compare against supervised binary failure classifiers: \textit{VideoMAE-BC} \cite{wang2023videomae}, the top-performing model in the Nexar Crash Prediction Challenge \cite{moura2025nexar}, and \textit{ENet-BC} \cite{chakraborty2024enhancing}, trained on labeled indoor navigation collision data.
+To isolate the contribution of taxonomy-level context, we further ablate our own method, removing failure cluster information from the monitoring prompt (\textit{NoContext}).

+\textbf{Results.} We evaluate all methods on 200 in-distribution (In-D) driving videos and 200 out-of-distribution (OOD) videos from a separate crash dataset.
+As shown in Table~\ref{tab:fd_table}, augmenting the monitor with the discovered failure clusters improves the F1 score, suggesting that taxonomy-level context enables more precise differentiation between nominal but rare behavior and structurally unsafe scenarios.
+On OOD samples, our monitor maintains stronger generalization than supervised classifiers trained on specific datasets.
+It also detects failures earlier by correlating unfolding observations with known failure modes.

-To test generalization, we evaluate on an out-of-distribution (OOD) set of 300 trajectories from a different building.
-The performance of all methods degrades as expected, but the proposed method maintains the highest F1 score, while ENet-BC fails entirely to generalize.
-This again demonstrates the generalization capabilities of our method.
+For indoor navigation, on an In-D test set of 326 trajectories, the cluster-guided monitor again outperforms LLM-AD in F1 score and matches the environment-specific ENet-BC classifier (Table~\ref{tab:fd_table}).
+On 300 OOD trajectories from a different building, all methods degrade, but the cluster-augmented approach maintains the highest F1 score while ENet-BC fails to generalize beyond its training distribution.